jetannenbaum/Bipes4RP2040/docs/labs/alternatingBlink.md

 # Our Second Lab: Using the Output Blocks to Make LEDs Blink

+## We'll need Two LEDs and a 330 Ohm Resistor

 1. The longer lead on an LED is the Anode(+) lead.
-This is the lead that you will connect to your Pico.
+This is the lead that you will connect to the microcontroller.
 Let's start with two LEDs

     ```Insert the Anode leads into j20 and j19```